 Six scholarships are awarded annually through the ACES Education Fund.
 One is the Bill Walsh scholarship, in honor of the late editor, author and ACES guiding spirit.
 The winner receives $3,000 plus financial aid to attend the ACES national conference.

 Additionally, the ACES Aubespin scholarship winner receives $2,500 and four other winners receive $1,500 each — also with aid to attend the ACES conference.
 The generosity of donors enables all of these awards.

-Applicants must be seeking college or university degrees and be enrolled as juniors, seniors or graduate students during the summer and/or fall term in 2017.
+Applicants must be seeking degrees as enrolled college/university juniors, seniors or graduate students during the summer and/or fall term in 2018.
 Scholarships are awarded without regard to the student’s major or field of academic concentration.
 Previous scholarship winners are not eligible.
-Students in countries other than the United States may apply as well.

 Specifics regarding the applications for all the scholarships can be found at the “Apply Here” link below.
 The Walsh scholarship will be awarded to an applicant who demonstrates the talent and passion for language that Bill devoted his life to and who aspires to pursue the craft of editing the news.

 Applicants for the other five scholarships should have a commitment to a career in the editing of written materials.